Currently, our major initiatives include:

 In the summer of 2022, when individuals and families were being bussed in from Texas through Penn Station, Port Authority, and airports, mutual aid organizers reached out to Judson and established the Radical Hope Mutual Aid Center to meet the concrete needs of our newest New Yorkers.

-Starting with the basics: food, clothing, shelter, the community and flowing of mutual aid has grown since and changed shape to respond to the ever changing conditions we face.
+What started with basics: food, clothing, shelter has grown and evolved, building community and expanding mutual aid efforts to respond to the ever changing conditions we face.
 In 2024, Mi Tlalli was founded to continue the mutual aid work of the community.
-In 2025, the main focus of the community has shifted to rapid response and direct support for detained individuals and their families.
+In 2025, the main focus of the community has shifted to rapid response and direct support for undocumented/asylum seeking neighbors and their families.